Board Committees & Charters

 P&G Audit Committee

-Membership: Francis S. Blake, Angela F. Braly, Amy L. Chang, and Patricia A. Woertz (Chair).
+Membership: Francis S. Blake, Angela F. Braly, Amy L. Chang, Christine M. McCarthy, and Patricia A. Woertz (Chair).

 Purpose: The Audit Committee has the responsibilities set forth in its charter with respect to the quality and integrity of the Company’s financial statements; the Company’s compliance with legal and regulatory requirements; the Company’s overall risk management process; the independent registered public accounting firm’s qualifications and independence; the performance of the Company’s internal audit function and the independent registered public accounting firm; the preparation of the Annual Report of the Audit Committee to be included in the Company’s proxy statement; and the assistance of the Board of Directors and the Company in interpreting and applying the Company’s Worldwide Business Conduct Manual.